-Community diversity calculations followed Whittaker (1975), with α-diversity calculated as the mean number of species per quadrat within an observation year and assemblage, and β-diversity calculated as the total number of species within the assemblage divided by α-diversity.
+Community diversity calculations for each year of observation followed Whittaker (1975), with α-diversity calculated as the mean number of species per plot within an observation year and assemblage, and β-diversity calculated as the total number of species within the assemblage divided by α-diversity.
 These calculations were also performed on all data recorded for each observation year to generate community-wide measures of diversity.
 Community turnover for each assemblage was measured using the “codyn” R package (Hallett et al., 2016).
-Total species turnover (total magnitude of change), species gained (appearances), and species lost (disappearances) were calculated as a percent change for each assemblage between 1979-1999, and 1999-2019.
+Total species turnover (total magnitude of change), species gained (appearances), and species lost (disappearances) were calculated as a percent change for each assemblage between 1979–1999, and 1999–2019.
 Total turnover was calculated as a ratio of the absolute value of species gained and lost to the total number of species observed in both timepoints.

-During analyses, both Euclidean and Bray-Curtis distances were used to assess the effect of distance measure on results; cluster analysis figures and indicator species table using Bray-Curtis distance are available in supplemental Table 4 and Figure 4.
+During analyses, both Euclidean and Bray-Curtis distances were used to assess the effect of distance measure on results; cluster analysis figures and indicator species table using Bray-Curtis distance are available in supplemental Table 4 and supplemental Fig. 4.
 To address inconsistent numbers of plots grouped into assemblages each year, diversity metrics were bootstrapped 10 times using the minimum number of plots observed in an assemblage each year (n = 18) (Table S3).
-All analyses were performed in R v.4.0.2 (R Core Team, 2022).